 Get a Professional Diagnosis

 While melasma is a very common skin condition that many women deal with, it can be tricky to treat.
 There are many over-the-counter remedies available, but using the wrong one can ultimately make your melasma darker.
 If you have experienced this problem or are simply fed up with OTC creams not working as advertised, it is time to see a professional dermatologist.
-Schedule your consultation with Dr. Tracy Evans or one of her experienced physician's assistants at Pacific Skin San Francisco to start your journey back to an even skin tone.
+Schedule your consultation with Dr. Tracy Evans or one of her experienced physician's assistants at Pacific Skin and Cosmetic Dermatology San Francisco to start your journey back to an even skin tone.